 Bees may fly long distances (up to six miles) in search of food and may be quite far from home when they are seen foraging in the flowers near by.

 The worker bees gather pollen and nectar from flowers to feed to colony.
-Nectar is the sweet fluid produced by flowers to attract bees and other insects, birds and mammals.
+Nectar is the sweet fluid produced by flowers to attract bees and other insects, as well as birds and mammals.
 Worker bees drink the nectar and store it in a pouch-like structure called the crop.
 They fly back to the hive and regurgitate the nectar to other “house bees”.
-The house bees mix the nectar with enzymes and deposit it into a cell where it remains exposed to air for a time to allow some of the water to evaporate – the result – honey.
+The house bees mix the nectar with enzymes and deposit it into a cell where it remains exposed to air for a time to allow some of the water to evaporate.
+The result is honey.

-Honey bees are covered in tiny little hairs, while they are foraging in flowers, the pollen sticks to the hairs.
-The bees groom the pollen moving it to the hind legs into pollen baskets.
-Bees returning to the hive will often have bright yellow or greenish balls of pollen hanging from the baskets.
+Honey bees are covered in tiny little hairs and while they are foraging in flowers the pollen sticks to the hairs.
+The bees groom the pollen, moving it to their hind legs and into pollen baskets.
+Bees returning to the hive will often have bright yellow or greenish balls of pollen hanging from these baskets.